-The life insurance market is going through a phase of consolidation.
+The life and health insurance market is going through a phase of consolidation.
 Strategic mobility and the financial leeway needed for this are therefore more important than ever – for life insurers who want to merge or acquire additional market shares, as well as for companies in run-off.

 In all cases, we can expand players’ strategic options with precisely targeted and structured reinsurance solutions.
 The strengths of our offering: with a suitable reinsurance solution, the necessary capital can be provided much more quickly, flexibly and at lower cost than would be possible by increasing capital through the financial market, for example.
 Furthermore, reinsurance is a discreet tool that doesn’t attract public attention or raise concerns on the part of shareholders.

 In the area of M&A, structured reinsurances perform a dual function.
 On the one hand they can free up capital for financing acquisitions.
 On the other, it is possible to both smooth out the results of the target company and improve its capital position – with a correspondingly positive impact on the company’s rating, value and attractiveness.
 The effects depend on the structuring.
 We structure our capital management solutions individually to your requirements.